MihirSPatil/Qualitative-Representations-Research/README.md

-# RnD-code
+# Research and Development project
-Qualitative Representations for perception and control of mobile platforms
+## Qualitative Representations for perception and control of mobile platforms
+This repository contains the code and the final report for the RnD project mentioned in the title.